alfaarizi/pet-catalogue/README.md

 ## About

-Pet Catalogue is a web application for managing and browsing a collection of pets.
+Pet Catalogue is a web application for managing and exploring a collection of pets.
 Users can view, add, edit, and organize pet profiles, making it easy to keep track of their favorite animals.
 The project features a modern frontend built with React and a backend powered by Laravel.

 ## Preview